mrkkrp/markkarpov.com/post/free-monad-considered-harmful.md

   -- …
 ```

-The approach with using this simple `ReaderT`-based stack for things that
+The approach with using [this simple `ReaderT`-based
-actually run real actions is nice as explained in the post I link to above.
+stack][monads-of-haskell] for things that actually run real actions is nice
+as explained in the post I link to above.
+It's exception-friendly because of
-It's exception-friendly because of the stateless nature of the reader monad
+the stateless nature of the reader monad transformer and the context is easy
-transformer and the context is easy to manipulate.
-In particular, I advise
+to manipulate.
+In particular, I advise to always use lenses with this setup
-to always use lenses with this setup because with them it's possible to
+because with them it's possible to change (not only read) a specific
-change (not only read) a specific component of the abstract `r` thing, so
+component of the abstract `r` thing, so you can have a region of code with
-you can have a region of code with changed environment using `local` with
+changed environment using `local` with `Lens'` and `withReader` with the
-`Lens'` and `withReader` with the more general `Lens` type.
+more general `Lens` type.

 Note that if performance is of any concern, it's possible to use
 `INLINEABLE` and `SPECIALIZE` pragmas to squeeze out any undesirable